Skip to content

 Configuration Delete Operation Query Behavior Data Recovery

-softDelete=true UPDATE SET deleted_at = NOW() Filter deleted_at IS NULL Recoverable
+softDelete=true UPDATE SET deleted_at = NOW() Queries include WHERE deleted_at IS NULL, returning only non-soft-deleted rows Recoverable

 softDelete=false DELETE FROM ...
 Query all records Not recoverable